hhaayykk/hhaayykk/README.md

 ---

-## 🧠 Code Philosophy
+## 🧠 Coding style
-I don’t care about “perfect” or “clean” code.
+Idc about “perfect” or “clean” code.

 If it works → it ships.
 If it breaks → I fix it and move on. 🚬